Skip to main content

 Less Info

 Our novice moving water trips are intended for club members who have completed the full Introduction to Moving Water river series.
-This paddle is from Glen Onoko to Weissport.
-We‘ll be taking our time, especially on Deaton‘s Demise, and we‘ll also be working on rescue skills.
+This paddle is from Glen Onoko to Weissport, with the river running at a fishing release level.
+We‘ll be shaking off any winter rust with lots of time playing on Deaton‘s Demise, Jim Thorpe and Dunbar.
 Bring your white water boat, paddle, helmet, PFD, and spray skirt, plus pack a lunch.
-We‘ll meet at the Weissport playground, ready to reverse shuttle at 10:30.
+We‘ll meet at the Weissport playground, ready to reverse shuttle at 9:00.
 Questions?
-Contact Pat Beltz or Mark Bereit.
+Contact Mark Bereit.

 Saturday